jleonard/how-i-work/README.md

 > My name is John Leonard.
 I'm Associate Director of Technology at [frog](http://frogdesign.com).
 I do a lot of prototyping on the web platform.
 This is how I work.

 ## Machine setup
 I work on a Mac Book Pro.
 [Here's a gist with rough notes on my setup](https://gist.github.com/jleonard/8041209).
-If you take one thing away from that it should be [sexy bash prompt](https://github.com/twolfson/sexy-bash-prompt).
+The thing I love most on that list is [sexy bash prompt](https://github.com/twolfson/sexy-bash-prompt).

 # html